 Using a bath treatment requires accurate measurement of the volume of water to be treated.
-To calculate volume in a rectangular tank, measure length, width, and depth, and multiply the 3 measurements.
-To calculate volume of a circular tank, multiply 3.14 by the radius squared by the depth.
-To calculate directly into liters, measure in cm and multiply by 0.001.
-If the measurements are made in feet, the result will be in cubic feet; to convert cubic feet to gallons multiply by 7.481.
-If treating an odd-shaped container, volume may be calculated mathematically, but it may be easier to purchase a flow meter to measure the volume required to fill the tank.
-Alternatively, the volume of in-flowing water per minute can be measured by determining how long it takes to fill a 1-L graduated cylinder (or 5-gal. bucket).
+Volume of a rectangular tank is calculated by multiplying measurements of the length, width, and depth.
+Volume of a circular tank is calculated by multiplying 3.14 by the radius squared by the depth.
+To calculate directly into liters, measurements should be in cm and multiplied by 0.001.
+If the measurements are made in feet, the result will be in cubic feet; cubic feet can be converted to gallons by multiplying by 7.481.
+If the container is oddly shaped, volume may be calculated mathematically, but it may be easier to purchase a flow meter to measure the volume required to fill the tank.
+Alternatively, the volume of inflowing water per minute can be measured by determining how long it takes to fill a 1-L graduated cylinder (or 5-gal. bucket).
 Using that information, determining how long it takes to fill a tank or ornamental pond can provide a fairly accurate assessment of volume.

 Sunburn can occur in surface-swimming fish or can be induced (even in bottom-dwelling species) by feeding photodynamic drugs such as phenothiazine, although ultraviolet light penetrates water poorly.
 Affected fish will have visible lesions along the dorsal surface.
 Providing shade solves the problem.

 FDA-Approved Drugs and Regulatory Concerns: